vighneshbirodkar/blog-gsoc/rag_demo.md

 # Over Segmentation
 We segment the image using SLIC algorithm.
-The segmentation algorithm will assign one unique label to what it perceives as a **Region**.
-This is a localized cluster of pixels sharing some similar proerpty, in this case their color.
+The SLIC algorithm will assign a unique label to each **region**.
+This is a localized cluster of pixels sharing some similar property, in this case their color.
 The label of each pixel is stored in the `labels` array.

-`regionprops` helps us compute various features of these regions, the one we will be using (purely for visualization) is the centroid.
+`regionprops` helps us compute various features of these regions.
+We will be sing the centroid, purely for visualization.
 ```python
 labels = segmentation.slic(img, compactness=30, n_segments=400)
 labels = labels + 1  # So that no labelled region is 0 and ignored by regionprops